Reduce Transmission Delay for Cache-Aided Two-Layer Network: Problem Definition

 and user $u^i_j$ maps $W_1,\ldots,W_N$ to the cache content:

 for some caching functions

 In the delivery phase, the server and relays are informed with the users' requests $\bf{d}$, and send symbols to the network such that all the users' requests are satisfied.
-More specifically, the server produces symbol
+More specifically, the server produces symbol and relay $i$ perfectly receives the symbols sent by the server, and produces symbol for some encoding functions